Phila. officer's widow speaks ahead of Abu-Jamal's hearing

-PHILADELPHIA (WPVI) --A man serving life in prison for the 1981 murder of a Philadelphia police officer is expected to appear in court on Monday.
+PHILADELPHIA (WPVI) --A man serving life in prison for the 1981 murder of a Philadelphia police officer will have a hearing in court on Monday.

 Mumia Abu-Jamal has petitioned the district attorney's office to vacate his previous failed attempts at appeals, which would allow him to re-appeal his case.